High-Performance Computing Data Center Water Usage Efficiency

 In August 2016, a prototype thermosyphon cooler—an advanced dry cooler that uses refrigerant in a passive cycle to dissipate heat—was installed at NREL.
 The thermosyphon was placed upstream of the HPC Data Center cooling towers at the ESIF to create a hybrid cooling system.
 The system coordinates the operation for optimum water and operating cost efficiency—using wet cooling when it's hot and dry cooling when it's not.

-Learn more about NREL's partnership with Johnson Controls, download a fact sheet about the project, and read the final technical report, Thermosyphon Cooler Hybrid System for Water Savings in an Energy-Efficient HPC Data Center: Results from 24 Months and Impact on Water Usage Effectiveness.
+Learn more by downloading a fact sheet about the project and read the final technical report, Thermosyphon Cooler Hybrid System for Water Savings in an Energy-Efficient HPC Data Center: Results from 24 Months and Impact on Water Usage Effectiveness.